MadhavGanesh/Little-Lemon-App/README.md

 Note: the only functionality working on this website besides the design is the Reservations Link.

-Screenshots
+Little Lemon Website for Table Booking.

 ![LittleLemonCover](https://github.com/user-attachments/assets/53fc6419-2a00-4964-a949-6b48268b6b25)

-Little Lemon Website for Table Booking.